levj220/oauth2-server/README.md

 # oauth2-server
-A Simple Example of An OAuth2 Server using MySQL and Express
+A Simple Example of An OAuth2 Server using Node.js, MySQL, and Express

 ## Installation